maxime-michel/ttg/_posts/2011-09-18-alternate-tunings.md

 ## Jimmy Page's tuning in the song Kashmir

-Jimmy Page is one of the top guitar players from the 70's, he was in demand in London studios, known as one of the 10 best guitar players in the world, and founding member of one of the most known rock bands: Led Zepplin.
+Jimmy Page is one of the top guitar players from the 70's, he was sought after in London studios, known as one of the 10 best guitar players in the world, and founding member of one of the most known rock bands: Led Zeppelin.
 In Kashmir, one of the band's most iconic songs, it is the guitar riff's exotic power (non-standard tuning) that give the song such an edge.